 e.
 Soil quality

 The environmental impact of transportation on soil quality particularly concerns soil erosion and soil contamination.
 Coastal transport facilities such as ports have significant impacts on soil erosion.
-Shipping activities are modifying the scale and scope of wave actions leading to damage in confined channels such as river banks.
+Shipping activities are modifying the scale and scope of wave actions, leading to damage in confined channels such as river banks.
 Highway construction or lessening surface grades for port and airport developments have led to an important loss of fertile land.
 Soil contamination can occur through the use of toxic materials by the transport industry.
 Fuel and oil spills from motor vehicles are washed on roadsides and enter the soil.
 Chemicals used for the preservation of wooden railroad ties may enter the soil.
 Hazardous materials and heavy metals have been found in areas contiguous to railroads, ports, and airports.

 g.
-Land take
+Land footprint

 4. Environmental Externalities

 - Mitigation.
-The level and extent of corrective actions that can be taken to alleviate environmental externalities linked to transportation, usually in a manner where those contributing bear the responsibility of their activities.
-Given the two above points, attempts at regulation, particularly if they involve a comprehensive framework (multinational and multisector), have not reached a significant consensus.
+The level and extent of corrective actions that can be taken to alleviate environmental externalities linked to transportation, usually in a manner where those contributing bear the responsibility for their activities.
+Given the above points, attempts at regulation, particularly if they involve a comprehensive framework (multinational and multisector), have not reached a significant consensus.
 Alternatively, a consensus may be reached about the nature of an environmental externality, but not about its mitigation.